Abbey, Bath

 Abbey was an electoral ward covering the centre of Bath, England.
 It was abolished as part of the boundary changes effected at the elections held on 2 May 2019.

-Abbey is rarely used as the name of an area of Bath, and was primarily used just for electoral purposes within the Bath and North East Somerset unitary authority; it elected two councillors.
+Abbey is rarely used as the name of an area of Bath, and was primarily used solely for electoral purposes within the Bath and North East Somerset unitary authority; it elected two councillors.

 St John's Catholic Primary School is located on the eastern edge of the former ward.

-The electoral wards surrounding the ward were: Lansdown and Walcot to the north, Bathwick to the east, Widcombe to the south, and Kingsmead to the west.
+The electoral wards surrounding the ward were Lansdown and Walcot to the north, Bathwick to the east, Widcombe to the south, and Kingsmead to the west.

 Notable places

 Some notable places within the former ward are: